ymniquet/eQuimageLab/docs/source/composite.rst

 Histograms and statistics
 """""""""""""""""""""""""

-The histograms and statistics of all channels can be computed with the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class:
+The histograms and statistics of all channels can be computed with the following methods of the :py:class:`Image <equimage.image.Image>` class:

-.. currentmodule:: equimagelab.equimage.image_stats.MixinImage
+.. currentmodule:: equimage.image_stats.MixinImage

 .. autosummary::